Applying for a grant enables you to make a difference in the lives of others.

 After an LOI has been submitted, an automated email will be sent acknowledging receipt.
 The LOI is reviewed and within three weeks you will receive an email inviting or denying your request to submit a grant application.
 If the LOI is approved, the email will provide a link to the TMF grant application.

 If you have any questions about the grant application process, please contact Patti Glanzer by email firstname.lastname@example.org or phone 512.583.1940.

 For TMF Grant Recipients:

-To learn more about our Grants Ministry, or to request grant guidelines, contact Jacki Lammert, Director of Grants Ministry at email@example.com or 1-800-933-5502.
+To learn more about our Grants Ministry, to request grant guidelines, or to request reporting forms contact Jacki Lammert, Director of Grants Ministry at email@example.com or 1-800-933-5502.